 Webinars are more powerful than seminars because instead of focusing on a local market, you can go national or even worldwide.
 For those in the Finance space, opening up the doors to a national or global audience is very powerful.

-Top three reasons why you should use webinars in 2018
+Top three reasons why you should use webinars

 1. The first reason is it boosts your authority.